Opening Hours Notice Read More

 There are three stages of alopecia areata: the sudden loss of hair followed by enlargement of the bald patch or patches and finally the regrowth of hair.
 Regrowth of the lost hair is the most common outcome for patients with alopecia areata.
 This usually happens within a few months.
 To begin with the new hair will be white and fine.
 Over time the fine, white hair thickens and regains its original colour.
 Although this is the case for most people with alopecia areata, in some cases the hair loss can progress until all the hair on the scalp is lost (alopecia totalis) or even complete hair loss from the entire body (alopecia universalis).

-The causes of hair loss are varied and a correct diagnosis is essential to enable successful treatment.
-Androgenetic alopecia (male- and female-pattern baldness), the most common form of hair loss in men and women, has a number of scientifically proven treatments that can help to slow down, stop or reverse the hair loss.
-Generally, the earlier the treatment is started the better the results.
-Unfortunately these treatments are not available on the NHS and so patients who wish to reduce their hair loss will often have to seek help privately.
-Here at the London Dermatology Centre we stock several of these effective medications.
+The causes of hair loss are varied, and a correct diagnosis is essential for successful treatment.
+Androgenetic alopecia (male- and female-pattern baldness), the most common form of hair loss in men and women, has several scientifically proven treatments that can help to slow down, stop, or reverse the hair loss.
+Generally, the earlier the treatment is started, the better the results.
+Unfortunately, these treatments are not available on the NHS, so patients who wish to reduce their hair loss often have to seek help privately.
+Here at our hair loss clinic in London, we stock several of these effective medications.

 Finasteride is used to treat androgenetic alopecia in men.
 This treatment is not available to buy over the counter and has to be prescribed by a doctor.
 The effectiveness of finasteride only continues for as long as it is taken as the balding process will resume 6 to 12 months after stopping treatment.
 The drug works by preventing the hormone testosterone being converted to another hormone dihydrotestosterone (DHT).
 This reduces the amount of DHT in the body.
 People with androgenetic alopecia are more sensitive to this hormone than people without the condition.
 The DHT hormone damages the hair follicles causing them to shrink.
 This makes the new hair become shorter, thinner and lighter in colour.
 By blocking the production of DHT it allows the hair follicles to return to their normal size.